Watch a preview of some of the heritage sites from the air.

 Many industries were drawn to the new town and harbour.
 In 1849 the Copper Works was opened on the east side of the harbour.
 The works smelted copper for further manufacture elsewhere and the slag by-product was cast into blocks and coping stones and used in buildings and walls around the town.

 The men who made Burry Port were noted industrialists from across Britain and their impact on the town can still be seen today.
 Their factories were major employers and they built the Copperworks School and opened collieries and brickworks in the area for their own use.
 The name Elkington is still recognised in the town today.

 Another major industry was opened in 1890.
 This was the Tinplate Works on the west side of the harbour.
 These works produced sheets of tinned metal for use in a wide variety of manufacture.
 On part of this site now stands the Parsons Pickle Factory.

 Initially known as Pembrey New Harbour, it was built to accommodate larger ships than could the nearby Pembrey harbour.
 The new harbour had a large scouring reservoir and a floating dock to allow bigger vessels to load coal.
 This was the east dock which was fitted with gates to maintain a depth of water at low tide.

 Pembrey Country Park has a rich history related to the manufacture of explosives.
 The site was distant enough from people’s homes for safety, but near enough to a commuting population (using the railways).
-During the 1880s TNT was manufactured on the site while later on during both World Wars, the site was used to produce shells and afterwards in decommissioning them too.
+During the 1880s TNT was manufactured on the site while later on during both World Wars, the site was used to produce shells.

 Pembrey Harbour was opened in 1819.
 It was built by a small number of local industrialists, chiefly Thomas Gaunt and George Bowser, to serve their coal mines and an iron foundry.
 The long flat topped earthwork that leads northwards from the harbour was a tramroad that led directly from a mine to the harbour side.